Staff profile

 My research interests are broadly centred on understanding the psychological mechanisms and processes that underpin and explain the perpetration of sexually aggressive behaviour with a particular focus on sexual harassment.
 I also have a strong interest in research on stalking and predominantly investigate perpetration and perceptions of stalking behaviours.

-As part of a research team, I am also evaluating the effectiveness of the Early Awareness Stalking Intervention (EASI); a swift, accessible and brief intervention for individuals who stalk.
+As part of a research team, I am also evaluating the effectiveness of the Early Awareness Stalking Intervention (EASI); a swift, accessible and brief intervention for individuals who stalk ex-intimate partners.
 EASI has been designed to reduce further offending, improve psychological well-being linked to why the person may be stalking and increase victim confidence in the police response to stalking.
 Phase 3 of this research project has been funded by the West Midlands Police and Crime Commissioner and the Home Office over the next two years (2023-2025).

 My general research interests include: